tungtokyo1108/Gunosy-AI_Recommendation_System/README.md

 $ sudo docker-compose up
 ```

-For the first time, the training data is not available, you have to wait about one hour (60 min) to collect all availabel database in `https://gunosy.com/` (1600 news/time).
+For the first time, the training data is not available, you have to wait about `one hour (60 min)` (under my current network) to collect all availabel database in `https://gunosy.com/` (1600 news/time).
 For next time, when the training data is available, the training model is started like images below.

 ![Swagger Doc Screenshot](docs/First_time_training.png)